 It was gratifying to have business owners and individuals support our efforts with generous dollar contributions.

 Small groups shared rides to concerts, theater performances and films this summer.
 Each time those who went felt closer to the others.

-We’re now moving from fall into the holiday season, and from outdoor activities to those inside, but opportunities to meet people you didn’t know before are still abundant.
-Small living room gatherings will lead to more fast friendships and discoveries of mutual interests.
+As we moved from fall into the holiday season, and from outdoor activities to those inside, opportunities to meet people you didn’t know before were still abundant.
+Small living room gatherings can lead to fast friendships and discoveries of mutual interests.

-A lot of research shows that members of a community are safer and happier when they know and share interests with those who live near them and share enjoyable activities.
+A lot of research shows that members of a community are safer and happier when they know and share enjoyable activities with those who live near them.

-We will be contacting residents with opportunities to participate in meaningful gatherings for the next few months.
+We will continue to provide residents with opportunities to participate in meaningful gatherings over the coming months.

-Going forward, I hope that we will all make an effort to know our neighbors, by name and in friendship.
-I hope that we will help when help is needed, reach out to isolated neighbors and nurture a commuity of interactive and supportive people who enjoy life together.
+Going forward, we hope that all Forest Hill residents will make an effort to know their neighbors, by name and in friendship.
+We hope that we will help when help is needed, reach out to isolated neighbors and nurture a community of interactive and supportive people who enjoy life together.